Havana Glasgow Film Festival (HGFF), born in 2014, showcases Cuban cinema and culture within Havana’s twin city of Glasgow, Scotland.

 Our seventh Havana Glasgow Film Festival, running from 16-21 Nov 2021, will screen the best Cuban documentary, feature, animation and short films , facilitate discussions and host dynamic cultural events, hopefully both in-person and online.
 We have unique access to Cuban films in the UK through our partnership with the Cuban Film Institute (ICAIC).

-This year we focus on extraordinary and exemplary practices originating in
+This year, we will again focus on extraordinary and exemplary practices originating in

-Cuba through this year’s theme Extraordinary Cuba with a focus on Health, Innovation and Internationalism.
+Cuba through our theme Extraordinary Cuba with a focus on Sustainability.

 Eirene Houston – Festival Director/Curator

-What makes the Festival possible is Eirene’s 23+years commitment to Cuba, strong relationship with the Cuban Film Institute (ICAIC) and long term working partnership with Hugo Rivalta.
+What makes the Festival possible is Eirene’s 23+ years commitment to Cuba, her strong relationship with the Cuban Film Institute (ICAIC) and long term working partnership with Hugo Rivalta.

-A screenwriter and director, her debut feature ‘Day of the Flowers’ (shot in Cuba) was screened at Edinburgh Film Festival and Havana’s International Film Festival, amongst others.
+A screenwriter and director, her debut feature ‘Day of the Flowers’ (shot in Cuba) was screened at Edinburgh Film Festival and Havana’s International Film Festival.
 Her feature documentary, ‘My Life is Dance’’ is in post production.